jbdqg/documents-plagiarism/README.md

 # The algorithms were written in Python

-EqualDocuments - finds the number of equal documents for a given dataset \n SimilarDocuments - Implementation of minhashing and locality-sensitive hashing algorithms
+EqualDocuments - finds the number of equal documents for a given dataset

+SimilarDocuments - Implementation of minhashing and locality-sensitive hashing algorithms